Build first, then design

 Page Layouts

-All page layouts are only available on the online web proposal or itinerary.
+All page layouts are only available on the online public Journey.
 PDF downloads always use a Flow-style layout, regardless of which layout is selected in the designer.

 Flow — the standard layout